 - Describing one’s suicide as “inexplicable” or “without warning”

 - Expressing explicit blame or resentment toward the loved one lost to suicide

 - Use person-first language (e.g., “person with anorexia” vs. “anorexic”)

-- When discussing suicide, use the phrase “died by suicide” or “took his/her life” rather than “committed suicide.”
+- When discussing suicide, use the phrase “died by suicide” or “took their own life” rather than “committed suicide.”
 The word “committed” connotes a crime or being committed to a hospital.

-- “Suicide survivor” refers to the family member or friend of the person who died by suicide.
+- “Suicide survivor” or “suicide loss survivor” refers to the family member or friend of the person who died by suicide.

 - “Suicide attempt survivor” refers to a person who has attempted suicide.

 - By submitting your story or photo, you agree that Active Minds may use them in materials that support mental health awareness or suicide prevention as described on the Media Release.

 - Some stories can be sensitive in nature.
 First and foremost, consider your own health and well-being when making the decision to share your experiences.

 - If your story is selected for use, Active Minds will often include your first name, last initial, city, and state along with your story.